 As a rule of thumb, if you have an electric car or a petrol/hybrid car that meets Euro 6 emissions standards, you’re welcome to drive anywhere.
 But there are restrictions on older petrol cars and all diesels.
 If you’re planning on driving into any cities during your trip abroad, it’s best to do some research beforehand.

 Some countries have a system of stickers that show which emissions standard your car meets.
 They include France’s CRIT’air and Germany’s Umwelt zone schemes.
 You must have the appropriate sticker for your car displayed in the windscreen to drive into a clean air zone.
-Fortunately, they’re very easy to apply for and only cost and few euros, so you may as well get one even you’re not sure you’ll need one.
+Fortunately, they’re very easy to apply for and only cost a few euros, so you may as well get one even you’re not sure you’ll need it.
 Allow up to six weeks for delivery.

 Motorway tolls in Europe